Sadathossain/mitnotes/README.md

 # MITnotes

 This is a simple web note list app made for my project on Institute of Information Technology, Dhaka University.
-It's written in Golang + Javascript.

 ## Building the image